xavxyz/vulcan-forms-upload/README.md

   }
 }
 ```

+Now, you also need to update the query fragments related to `User` when you want the custom avatar to show up :)

 ## S3?
 Google Cloud?
 Feel free to contribute to add new features and flexibility to this package :)